-Outlining and Organizing (Library, Los Angeles Valley College)
+Outlining and Organizing (Writing Center, Los Angeles Valley College)

 Are you disorganized in your thinking?
 Do the facts you've gathered for your paper just seem like a big, disconnected blob?
 Fret no more!
 This page gives easy and straightforward organizing tips to allow you to organize your evidence around a thesis, especially guiding you to organize your body paragraphs around your thesis, and to structure each body paragraph around its sub-thesis.
 J.K